cristicmf/dao/docs/Manual.md

 Gas is used to pay for both processing power and database storage on the public Ethereum chain, because every full node has to execute all transactions, and store all the data.
 The gas cost for each VM instruction can be found in the table on page 20 of the [Ethereum Yellow Paper](http://gavwood.com/paper.pdf).

-It's worth noting that as of 2016-01-10, simple operations (push to stack, add, multiply, etc.) costs 1 single gas, but writing one word (up to 32 bytes of data) costs 20000.
+It's worth noting that as of 2016-01-10, simple operations can cost 1 or a few gas, but writing one word (up to 32 bytes of data) costs 20000.
 This means contract optimization can be summed up by two words - **AVOID STORAGE**.
 Things you can do is to avoid collections that requires extra data per element, instantiating new contracts, and if a function stores user data it should normally be careful with un-bounded strings and arrays.

 **Contract calling**